nycmeshnet/nycmesh-dns/README.md

 NYC Mesh DNS
 ---

+This repository manages the DNS zones for the `nycmesh.net` and `mesh.nycmesh.net` domains.

+# mesh.nycmesh.net

 Edit the mesh.zone file to add a record, please format appropriately and place under the proper heading.

 Please fork and make a pull request, don't push directly ( unless you have to )